randallecook/asyncserver/README.md

 > rcook$ curl -X POST -d @AsyncDaemon.h http://localhost:8787/foo

-The server will handle the transaction and log its progress as it asynchronously reads in the request (its own source code in ths case).
+The server will handle the transaction and log its progress as it asynchronously reads in the request (its own source code in this case).
 It generates a simple output message.